 Posted at 3:00 • 4 Mar • Chelsea from Kraywoods

-When looking for the perfect pair of eyewear or sunglasses, one aspect you might find yourself stuck on when making your choice is the colour of the lens.
+When looking for the perfect pair of sunglasses, one aspect you might find yourself stuck on when making your choice is the colour of the lens.
 While most people would just base the choice on their own personal preferences, there’s actually more to lens colour than just that.

 Lenses that are tinted with gray can range from having a faint silvery finish to appearing almost black.
 Because of their neutral colour, these lenses allow you to view the outside world without much alteration to real-life colour, or at least as close as possible with tinted glasses.

 Rose-colored or reddish lenses filter out blue light which is known to strain the eyes.
 They can also increase contrast and are ideal for people who look at screens for extended periods of time.
 They’re also great to use for driving.

 Lenses that have yellow and orange tones can also serve to increase contrast, especially in foggy and low-light conditions—making them great for indoor and outdoor use.
 They can also be great for night driving.

 Green lenses have a soothing effect on the eyes, and they can also enhance the sharpness and contrast.
 This lens colour is great to use in outdoor settings, especially for certain sports like tennis and golf.

 Blue to Purple Lenses